Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: Applications to general Teichm uller spaces

-\begin{remark} Our proofs for Theorem~\ref{thm:nonthin} and Corollary~\ref{thm:nothyperbolic} are fairly flexible, and one extends easily to $\mathcal{T}(S_{g,n},\vec{b})$ by gluing in undeformed surfaces or stretched $S_{0,4}$ (Example~$(4)$ of \S\ref{sec:novel}).
-In particular, we can show (using this construction) that: \begin{itemize} \item $g\geq2$ with arbitrary $n\geq0$; \item $g=1$ and $n\geq2$, with the condition that at least $4-n$ of the boundaries must have geodesic representatives of the same length $b<2\operatorname{arcsinh}(1)$; \item $g=0$ and $n\geq4$, with the condition that at least $8-n$ of the boundaries must have geodesic representatives of the same length $b<2\operatorname{arcsinh}(1)$. \end{itemize} We leave the construction of these cases to interested readers. \end{remark}
+\begin{remark} Our proofs for Theorem~\ref{thm:nonthin} and Corollary~\ref{thm:nothyperbolic} are fairly flexible, and one extends easily to $\mathcal{T}(S_{g,n},\vec{b})$ by gluing in combinations of unstretched surfaces or stretched $S_{0,4}$ (Example~$(4)$ of \S\ref{sec:novel}) as needed.
+In particular, we can use the same construction in the following cases: \begin{itemize} \item $g\geq2$ with arbitrary $n\geq0$; \item $g=1$ and $n\geq2$, with the condition that at least $4-n$ of the boundary components must have geodesic representatives of the same length $b<2\operatorname{arcsinh}(1)$; \item $g=0$ and $n\geq4$, with the condition that at least $8-n$ of the boundary components must have geodesic representatives of the same length $b<2\operatorname{arcsinh}(1)$, \end{itemize} to obtain generalizations of Theorem~\ref{thm:nonthin} and Corollary~\ref{thm:nothyperbolic}.
+We leave the construction of these cases to interested readers. \end{remark}

-This (informal) non-hyperbolicity of the Thurston metric (Theorem~\ref{thm:nonthin}) juxtaposes with the fact that it shares an ideal boundary with an infinite dimensional ``hyperbolic space'' containing the Teichm\"uller space (endowed with the Weil-Petersson metric) as a subset \cite[Proposition~15 and Corollary~16]{B}.
-The crux of this paradox is that the ``envelope" from $X$ to $Y$ \cite{DLRT}, i.e. the union of all the geodesics from $X$ to $Y$, becomes very ``fat'' as the distance between $X$ and $Y$ increases.
+This (informal) non-hyperbolicity of the Thurston metric (Theorem~\ref{thm:nonthin}) essentially comes from the fact that the \emph{envelope} from $X$ to $Y$ in $\mathcal{T}(S_2)$, i.e. the union of all the geodesics from $X$ to $Y$ (a notion studied in \cite{DLRT}), becomes very ``fat'' as the distance between $X$ and $Y$ increases.
 Indeed, the geodesics $G$ and $G_{XY}$ constructed in the proof of Theorem~\ref{thm:nonthin} fail to fellow-travel.
-Moreover, due to the generality of our construction, either: \begin{enumerate} \item there are no arbitrarily long arc metric geodesic segments in the thick part of Teichm\"uller space, or \item it is impossible to have a quasi-``thin triangles''-type claim of the same form as \cite[Theorem~E]{R}, whereby if a side of a geodesic triangle is in the thick part of Teichm\"uller space, then it lies near to one of the other two sides. \end{enumerate} Nonetheless, it seems plausible that one might recover a weaker notion of hyperbolicity such as: there exists some $\delta>0$ so that any three points $X,Y,Z$ form the vertices of some $\delta$-thin triangle.
+Moreover, due to the generality of our construction, either: \begin{enumerate} \item there are no arbitrarily long arc metric geodesic segments in the thick part of Teichm\"uller space, or \item it is impossible to have a quasi-``thin triangles''-type claim of the same form as \cite[Theorem~E]{R}, where if a side of a geodesic triangle is in the thick part of Teichm\"uller space, then it lies near to one of the other two sides. \end{enumerate} Nonetheless, it seems plausible that one might recover a weaker notion of hyperbolicity such as: there exists some $\delta>0$ so that any three points $X,Y,Z$ are the vertices of some $\delta$-thin triangle.
 Or, perhaps the stronger statement that the envelope from $X$ to $Y$ lies within the union of the $\delta$-neighborhoods of the envelopes from $X$ to $Z$ and from $Z$ to $Y$.